pacs-course/pacs-examples/Examples/src/MetaProgramming/README.md

 * *Trivial*.
 This example shows the difference and some application of `std::is_trivial`, `std::is_trivially_constuctible` and `std::has_standard_layout`.
 If an object is trivially constuctible can be serialized (sufficient condition!) if it has standard layout it may be converted to pointer to the first member or passed to a c/fortran function as a normal struct (in c) or a structure type in Fortran.
 Again, it is just a sufficient condition.

-* *TypeTraitsC11* Some examples of using the type trait utilities introduced since C++11:
-    * fselect.
-A template class that returna a value even if the template parameter is a pointer.
-A use of `std::remove_pointer` and of `std::is_pointer`;
-    * *move_swap*.
-My implementation of the swap utility.
-Use the one given by the standard library, this is just an example of possible implementation
-    * *main_traits* Testing the previous utilities and also shows an example of usage of `std::is_base_of<B,D>`